Myanmar Cardinal Wants Chinese Government to Apologize for Virus Outbreak - Vision Times

-Cardinal Charles Bo, the Archbishop of Yangon, Myanmar, believes that the Chinese regime is responsible for the rapid spread of the CCP coronavirus pandemic.
+Cardinal Charles Bo, the Archbishop of Yangon, Myanmar, believes that the Chinese regime is responsible for the rapid spread of the COVID-19 pandemic.
 In fact, he wants the Chinese Communist Party (CCP) to apologize to the world for their mismanagement of the situation.

 Standing against the CCP